Two cherubs in loving and playful attitudes in hand-painted polychrome porcelain

 Description

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

-Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
+It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details